50-26-Great Vocals

 Writer/Composer: Richard Rodgers / Lorenz Hart (1947)

-The “Velvet fog” is a master of many trades—singer, songwriter, composer, arranger, actor, and drummer, and one of the most respected Jazz artists of all time.
-The eloquent, smooth delivery of his impeccable voice and its mellow timbre make him one of the best entertainers of the century, and many believe his vocals are closer to the sound of a musical instrument than any of his male contemporaries.
-His rendition of this classic is ridiculously awe-inspiring and smoother than silk…Stunning in its Clarity!
+The “Velvet fog” is a master of many trades—singer, songwriter, composer, arranger, actor, and drummer, and certainly one of the most respected Jazz artists of all time.
+This American singer displays the eloquent, smooth delivery of his impeccable voice, along with its mellow timbre make him one of the best entertainers of the century, and many believe his vocals are closer to the sound of a musical instrument than any of his male contemporaries.
+His musical career began in 1943 with his quintet the Mel-Tones and soon he was in movie musicals and having hits of his own such as Too Close for Comfort and What Is this Thing Called Love?
+His version of this classic is unforgettable, ridiculously awe-inspiring and smoother than silk, on into the 1990s…This signature song is Extraordinary in its Clarity!

 37. SUITE: JUDY BLUE EYES (1969)